oplS16projects/FP1/README.md

-A sample procedure that builds a list of sublists, where each sublist is a plain-text ID3 tag.
+A sample procedure that builds a list of sublists, where each sublist is a collection of plain-text entries extracted from ID3 tag.
 Takes a list of ID3-tag objects as argument.
 ```racket
 (define (show-tags tag-lst)
   (map (λ(x)(list (song x)